 Revenue from the provision of information engineering supervision services is recognised over the service period.
 The progress towards complete satisfaction of a performance obligation is measured based on output method, which is to recognise revenue on the basis of direct measurements of the value of the services transferred to the customer to date relative to the remaining services promised under the contract, that best depict the Group's performance in transferring control of services.

-Revenue recognition (Continued)
+Revenue from contracts with customers (Continued)